isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on Subject Based Banding and Full Subject Based Banding.md

 If students miss out on SBB at the start of the year, there are also possibilities of Mid-Year and End-of-Year inserts.
 The school will assess your suitability based on your Weighted Assessment (WA) scores and aptitude.
 Students must score a minimum of 75% for the subject(s) you intend to offer at the more demanding level.

+### Full Subject-Based Banding (FSBB) @ Bedok South Secondary School

+Full SBB is part of MOE’s ongoing efforts to nurture the joy of learning and develop multiple pathways to cater to the different strengths and interests of our students.

+Under Full Subject-Based Banding (Full SBB), MOE will expand Subject-Based Banding (Secondary) beyond the four PSLE subjects.
+So, with Full SBB, what will a Secondary One BDSian’s school experience be like?

+<b>1)    Mixed form classes at lower secondary</b>

+Secondary 1 students will be grouped into mixed form classes, with each form class comprising students taking different courses.
+Mixed form classes present more opportunities for students to interact with other students taking different subject combinations and with different strengths and interests.

+<b>2)    Common Curriculum Subjects</b>

+In their mixed form classes, students will take a set of subjects at a common level, amounting to about one-third of curriculum time.
+This would allow students in mixed form classes to spend curriculum time together in these subjects.
+Secondary One (2023) students from all courses will take six common curriculum subjects.

+These subjects are:

+*   Art <i>– examinable</i>
+*   Character and Citizenship Education <i>– non-examinable</i>
+*   Design and Technology  <i>– examinable</i>
+*   Food and Consumer Education <i>– examinable</i>
+*   Music  <i>– non-examinable</i>
+*   Physical Education <i>– non-examinable</i>

+Teachers will adopt a range of teaching approaches to meet the different learning needs and pace of their students in the same form class.

+<b>3)    Offering Humanities subjects at a more demanding level</b>

+Students in schools that are implementing Full SBB will also be able to offer **Humanities subjects** (Geography, History and Literature in English) at a more demanding level from Secondary Two.
+The criteria for taking Humanities at a more demanding level will be based on students' aptitude for and interest in these subjects at Secondary One.